-If your Main Contact is unable to resolve the issue to your satisfaction or you are unwilling to contact them or feel the matter is sufficiently serious please write, with full details of your complaint, to our Company Secretary.
+If your Main Contact is unable to resolve the issue to your satisfaction or you are unwilling to contact them or feel the matter is sufficiently serious please write, with full details of your complaint, to a Managing Director.
 The complaint will be investigated and reviewed by an independent member of the company with a view to doing all that is reasonable to resolve any difficulty.
 Where possible, we will endeavour to resolve the complaint within eight weeks.

-If for any reason the Main Contact or Company Secretary is unable to resolve your complaint, IPReg, the LCS and the OLC provide or will provide complaints and redress mechanisms, details of which are available from us on request.
+If for any reason the Main Contact or Managing Director is unable to resolve your complaint, IPReg, the LCS and the OLC provide or will provide complaints and redress mechanisms, details of which are available from us on request.
 IPReg is the appropriate body to deal with any professional misconduct complaints.

 15. INTELLECTUAL PROPERTY